Old Regular Baptists: History

 The Elders in the Mud River Association were more sympathetic to the doctrine of the six churches that left the Union Association.
 The Union Association's expulsion of the Bold Camp Church was considered a violation of the Union's Constitution by most elders versed in discipline.
-There were seven churches that left the Union Association (Bold Camp, Bethel, Mount Olive, Hylton, Longs Fork, Turner, Rose Hill), and others who felt the Union dismissed Bold Camp in error.
+Seven churches left the Union Association (Bold Camp, Bethel, Mount Olive, Hylton, Longs Fork, Turner, Rose Hill), and others who felt the Union dismissed Bold Camp in error.
 The seven churches that left formed the Bethel Association of Old Regular Baptists.

 The New Salem Association leadership, seeing the chaos in the Union Association, chose not to divide over the Light of Christ issue.
-Today there are still debates among the Old Regular Baptist churches over issues such as when one receives faith, men and women's dress, the receiving of divorced members, and the doctrinal differences over hope and knowledge.
-Some Old Regular Baptists hold to some points of Arminianism, while others are more Calvinistic.
-There are several factions of Old Regular Baptists presently, including the Old Regular Primitive Baptists who include the mother association (Burning Springs) and daughter associations of the New Salem (Mates Creek, Sandlick and Union).
+Today, there are still debates among the Old Regular Baptist churches over issues such as when one receives faith, men's and women's dress, the receiving of divorced members, and the doctrinal differences over hope and knowledge.
+Some Old Regular Baptists hold to some Arminian points, while others are more Calvinistic.
+There are several factions of Old Regular Baptists presently, including the Old Regular Primitive Baptists, which include the mother association (Burning Springs) and the daughter associations of New Salem (Mates Creek, Sandlick, and Union).
 There remain churches and associations that remain in direct doctrinal sympathy with the Old Line Primitive Baptists.
 There are also factions of Old Regular Baptists that are in doctrinal sympathy with the "Old" United Baptists.
 These "Old" United Baptists share the same heritage as the Old Regular and Primitive Baptist Churches and are old school in practice.

 In the 1990s, a debate arose in the Northern New Salem Association over one of its member churches' use of fermented wine vs. grape juice in communion (wine being the original Regular Baptist custom).
 A query was sent to the association by a sister church against the church that used wine.
-All evidence shows that the church that sent the query had not taken the proper steps according to Old Regular Baptist decorum.
-The association involved itself, failing to send the query back to the church that sent it, and thereby violated its own orders.
+All evidence indicates that the church that sent the query had not taken the proper steps in accordance with Old Regular Baptist decorum.
+The association involved itself, failing to return the query to the church that sent it, thereby violating its own orders.
 This led to two member churches breaking fellowship with the Northern New Salem Association.
-The two member churches, and one formed later, lettered to the Original Mountain Liberty Association and was found to be orthodox and orderly and were dismissed to form the Sovereign Grace Association in 1997.
+The two-member churches, and one formed later, lettered to the Original Mountain Liberty Association and were found to be orthodox and orderly, and were dismissed to form the Sovereign Grace Association in 1997.
 The Sovereign Grace Association's doctrine would be in total harmony with the Old Line Primitive Baptists of today, or close to the Original Philadelphia Association of the past.